Special Deliveries on Valentine’s Day

 "Just making sure that I don't drop anything or break any flowers," Cromley said.

-He was getting ready to make a delivery to a nearby nursing home and let Newswatch 16 tag along.
-Ruth Hile got flowers from her daughter who lives in Georgia.
-While Mary Ann Berkey got flowers from her husband.
+Cromley was getting ready to make a delivery to a nearby nursing home and decided to let Newswatch 16 tag along.

+Ruth Hile got flowers from her daughter who lives in Georgia, while Mary Ann Berkey got flowers from her husband.

 "They're beautiful.
 They're very nice," Berkey said.

-Cromley also had flowers for an employee.
-They were from her boyfriend.
+Cromley also had flowers for an employee from her boyfriend.

-“He better have sent me flowers on Valentine’s Day!
-I’m sure it’s a nice surprise though.
-It is, it is,” Felicia Wonsik said.
+"He better have sent me flowers on Valentine's Day!"
+Felicia Wonsik said.

-Scott’s Floral usually has four drivers on a daily basis.
-But on holidays like Valentine’s Day where it’s very busy, there are eight drivers.
+Scott's Floral usually has four drivers on a daily basis, but on holidays like Valentine's Day where it's very busy, there are eight drivers.

-“Actually we have a spare vehicle that when something happens we send somebody from the greenhouse and say they need it right away,” Scott Edwards said.
+"Actually, we have a spare vehicle that when something happens we send somebody from the greenhouse, and say they need it right away," Scott Edwards said.

-Scott Edwards owns Scott’s Floral.
-He says his team made around 300 deliveries this Valentine’s Day and had to stop taking orders for deliveries.
+Scott Edwards is the owner of Scott's Floral.
+He says his team made around 300 deliveries this Valentine's Day and had to stop taking orders for deliveries.

-“It is the busiest day of the year because everybody wants it on Valentine’s Day or the day before,” Edwards said.
+"It is the busiest day of the year because everybody wants it on Valentine's Day or the day before," Edwards added.

-As for driver Mark Cromley, he has a full time job and delivers for Scott’s Floral on major holidays.
+As for driver Mark Cromley, he has a full-time job and delivers for Scott's Floral on major holidays.

 "Gives you an opportunity to make a smile on everybody's face," Cromley said.

-The crew at Scott’s Floral says after Valentine’s Day they’ll get a few weeks to breathe, but the next busiest holiday–Mother’s Day–will be here before we know it!
+The crew at Scott's Floral says after Valentine's Day they'll get a few weeks to breathe, but the next busiest holiday -- Mother's Day -- will be here before we know it!